USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 ----------

 For the model data, we have included both meteorological and air quality data.
-We have organized the data into four example projects:
+We have organized the data into several example projects:
-"metExample" and "aqExample".
+"metExample_wrf", "metExample_mpas" and "aqExample".
 On the MET side, there is a 1-month WRF simulation and 1-month MPAS simulation provided for July 2016.
 We included the same period in case users wanted to compare the two models.
-These are also subsets with only the variables needed for the evaluation scripts.
+These are model output subsets with only the variables needed for the evaluation scripts.
+Model outputs are availiable for download via the https://www.cmascenter.org/ site.
+Users need to register and then look under AMET options for the link.
+Note, these are rather large, so for basic testing only a few files may be enough for testing.
+The full month can allow users to fully exercise AMET before their own model analysis is done.

 The WRF data consist of 31 WRF output files in netCDF format: